- Select your profile picture.

 - Make sure you're using the latest version of Skype.

-- Verify that you haven't turned Focus assist on in Windows 10.
+- Verify that you haven't turned Focus assist on in Windows 10 or Windows 11.

 If you close the Skype app without signing out first, you might still receive notifications.
 If you want to stop these notifications, you can either disable them from your Settings or sign out before you close the app.